With Winchester Green Week well underway, you might be thinking about how to reduce your carbon footprint. We share four ways to do just that!

 2. Rethink the way you travel

 For many families, travelling by car is a big part of their carbon footprint.
-Here at Marwell, we’re hoping to have electric car charging installed in 2022.
+Here at Marwell, we’re hoping to have electric car charging installed in 2023.
 If you’re not ready to change your car yet, think about how you could use it less.
-Get your school to join the walk to school challenge, or travel by bus.
+Consider starting the walk to school challenge, or travel by bus.

-Over the last two summers, we’ve mostly all been holidaying in the UK and holding meetings online and it’s been fine!
+Over the last few summers, we’ve mostly all been holidaying in the UK and holding meetings online and it’s been ok!
 If you’re a frequent flyer, try taking short breaks in the UK instead of flying and keep business meetings online.

 3. Meatless Mondays